charliegotcodes/charliegotcodes/README.md

-## Hi there 👋

-My name is Kevin Charles!
-I'm from Toronto, Canada
+## Hi there 👋 My name is Kevin!
+I'm a CS graduate from Toronto, Canada 🇨🇦.

 <!--
 **charliegotcodes/charliegotcodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.